The Argania Spinosa

 Culinary Use, Cosmetic Uses and benefits

-Argan oil is generally used for dipping bread and drizzle on couscous or salads.
+Argan oil is generally used for dipping bread and drizzling on couscous or salads.
 However, the most common use of argan oil in Morocco remains Amlou.

 Amlou is a thick brown paste with a texture similar to peanut butter obtained by grinding roasted almond and argan oil, mixed with honey.
 Amlou is known as a speciality from the South of Morocco and is usually used as a bread dip or spread.